micro-ROS/system_modes/system_modes/README.md

 * **Modes of nodes** consist of parameter values.
 * **Modes of (sub-)system)** consist of modes of their *parts*.

 For example, a node representing an actuator might provide different modes that specify certain maximum speed or maximum torque values.
 An actuation sub-system, grouping several actuator nodes, might provide modes that activate/deactivate certain contained actuator nodes and/or change their modes based on its own modes.
+Each part (system or node) has to specify a default mode that is selected, if no specific mode is requested.

 Both, the [system hierarchy](#hierarchical-system-modeling) as well as the system modes are specified in a system modes and hierarchy model file (SHM file, yaml format) that can be parsed by the [mode inference](#mode-inference) mechanism.
 The SMH file adheres to the following format *(curly brackets indicate placeholders, square brackets indicate optional parts, ellipses indicate repeatability)*: